iMKaustav/spacex/README.md

 # spacex-launches
-spacex successful or failed launch and landing lists with details
+spacex successful or failed launch and landing list with details